MRtrix3/cmdline-tutorial/docs/customising.rst

 a *search* through the history.
 If nothing has been typed yet, this just goes through the history as is normally the case.
-But as soon as a few characters have been entered, only those commands in the history that start with the same sequence will come up when you press Up.
+But as soon as a few characters have been entered, only those commands in the history that start with the same fragment will come up when you press Up.
 This allows you to quickly retrieve a command you might have typed quite some time ago, as long as you know how it started::